 The goal of treatment is to control, stop, or reduce how often seizures occur.
 Treatment is most often done with medicine.
 Many types of medicines are used to treat seizures and epilepsy.
 Your child’s healthcare provider will need to identify the type of seizure your child is having.
 Medicines are selected based on the type of seizure, age of the child, side effects, cost, and ease of use.
 Medicines used at home are usually taken by mouth as capsules, tablets, sprinkles, or syrup.
 Some medicines can be given into the rectum or in the nose.
-If your child is in the hospital with seizures, medicine may be given by injection or intravenously by vein (IV).
+If your child is in the hospital with seizures, medicine may be given by injection or IV (intravenous) line.

-It is important to give your child medicine on time and as prescribed.
-The dose may need to be adjusted for the best seizure control.
+It's important to give your child medicine on time and as prescribed.
+The dose may need to be changed or new medicines added to best control the seizures.
 All medicines can have side effects.
 Talk with your child’s healthcare provider about possible side effects.
-If your child has side effects, talk to the healthcare provider.
-Do not stop giving medicine to your child.
+If your child has side effects, talk to the provider.
+Don't stop giving medicine to your child.
 This can cause more or worse seizures.

-While your child is taking medicine, he or she may need tests to see how well the medicine is working.
+While your child is taking medicine, they may need tests to see how well the medicine is working.
 Your child may have:

 Blood tests.
-Your child may need blood tests often to check the level of medicine in his or her body.
-Based on this level, the healthcare provider may change the dose of medicine.
-Your child may also have blood tests to check the effects of the medicine on his or her other organs.
+Your child may need blood tests often to check the level of medicine in their body.
+Based on this level, the provider may change the dose of medicine.
+Your child may also have blood tests to check the effects of the medicine on their other organs.

 EEG.
 An EEG is a procedure that records the brain's electrical activity.
 This is done by attaching electrodes to the scalp.
 This test is done to see how medicine is helping the electrical problems in your child’s brain.

-Your child may not need medicine for life.
-Some children are taken off medicine if they have had no seizures for 1 to 2 years.
-This will be determined by your child's healthcare provider.
+Your child may or may not need medicine for life.
+Some children are taken off medicine if they have not had seizures for 1 to 2 years.
+This will be determined by your child's provider.